OaklandRocks/data-structures-lab/README.md

 - Use <code>_.extend</code> to copy the methods onto the instance
 * - Don't:
 Use the keyword <code>new</code> or <code>prototype</code> chains
-- Example: functional instantiation example
+- Example: <a href="https://github.com/hackreactor/giraffeMaker/blob/master/src/giraffeExtend.js">functional instantiation example</a>
 - ## Prototypal instantiation: using Object.create
 * - Do:
 - Work within the src/protoypal/ folder.
 - Use Object.create with the object from step 2 to create instances of your class
 * - Don't:
 - Use the keyword <code>new</code>
-- Example: prototypal instantiation example
+- Example:<a href="https://github.com/hackreactor/giraffeMaker/blob/master/src/giraffePrototype.js">prototypal instantiation example</a>
 - ## 4.
 Pseudoclassical instantiation: create instances with the keyword <code>new</code>
 * - Do:
 - Work within the <code>src/pseudoclassical/ folder</code>